dmwm/cms-htcondor-es/README.md

   updated, whichever came first.
 Use this field for time-based queries.
 - `CoreHr`: The number of core-hours utilized by the job.
 If the job lasted for 24 hours and utilized 4 cores, the value of `CoreHr` will be 96.
+- `CpuTimeHr`: The amount of CPU time (sum of user and system) attributed to the job, in hours.
 - `QueueHrs`: Number of hours the job spent in queue before last run.
 - `WallClockHr`: Number of hours the job spent running.
 This is invariant of the number of cores; most users will prefer `CoreHr` instead.